 - Maintain open communication: Properly addressing an employee’s request is not a one-time event.
 It is important to keep regular communication with the employee to note the effectiveness of any implemented accommodations.
 Has the employee’s health changed?
 Do additional actions need to be taken?
 When do you likely need to follow up?
 Constant dialogue can help to answer these questions and promote the continuation of a good working relationship.

 - Work on a case-by-case basis: Once an executive, manager, or HR professional learns of an employee’s disability, action must be taken to understand if accommodations are required.
 While it is helpful to set a standard process by which accommodations are addressed, each request must be given individualized attention.
 Every case will contain unique factors.
 Do not assume that a past approach in a similar situation will work or apply to the case at hand.

 - Keep detailed records: It is critically important to document every interaction you have relating to an employee’s disability or accommodation.
 If a dispute arises in the future, you may never know what information will be important.
 To this end, it is difficult to collect too much information.
 Even if an interaction was brief, take note of what occurred.

 Questions about Employee Disabilities?
 Call (713) 352-3433

 If you would like more information about implementing strategies for addressing employee disabilities or if you are currently involved in a dispute, do not hesitate to contact Shellist Lazarz Slobin.
-Our Houston employment law attorneys are board certified in employment law and are highly respected within the legal world and by past clients.
-We can work with you through each step of the legal process to see that your company’s interest remain protected.
+Our Houston employment law attorneys are board-certified in employment law and are highly respected within the legal world and by past clients.
+We can work with you through each step of the legal process to see that your company’s interests remain protected.